 As St. Paul says in a paraphrase of Genesis 2, the woman was literally created out of the man, not the man out of the woman.
 So man is literally the head of humanity and woman is literally the human rib; whereas the head man of all men is Christ, the new Adam; and Christ’s head is God.
 This much is clear reasoning.

-The tricky bit is that, since Christian men are the image and glory of God, their heads should be exposed; but that since Christian women are Christian men’s doxa or shekinah, their heads should be hidden.
-Possibly this is talking about how humans are fallible and should be modest before God.
-In this idea, God’s glory should be exposed and revealed to the world, and should not be covered before God because it is of God.
+The tricky bit is that, since Christian men are the image and glory of God, their heads should be exposed (when praying or prophesying); but that since Christian women are Christian men’s doxa or shekinah, their heads should be hidden (when praying or prophesying).
+Possibly this is talking about how humans are fallible and should be modest before God, so a merely human glory should not be shown off while the divine glory of Christ is shown.
 Probably I am missing something Jewish about this.
+Possibly it is just about maintaining an orderly appearance of honor, something that both Gentile and Jewish Christians can live with.

-OTOH, Paul then says that the woman ought to have “authority” (exousian) “on the head” (epi tes kephales).
+OTOH, Paul then says that the woman ought to have “authority” (exousian) “on the head” (epi tes kephales), which would normally be translated as “on her head.”
 I am not clear why the obvious meaning (going by the earlier passage in 1 Corinthians) is not taken — that the wife does still have authority over the body of her husband, even though he is her head.
 Possibly this is because it’s a feminine “kephales.”

 But in that case, wouldn’t it be saying that the woman has authority over her own head, even if she should be wearing a headcovering and isn’t?
 Wouldn’t that fit Paul’s argument style better?
 (And indeed, this is one interpretation — they have more authority than non-Christian women, and need to exercise it so they’ll be ready for judging the world.)